JPMORGAN EMERGING MARKETS EQUITY FUND

-- Leverages a team of nearly 100 dedicated portfolio managers and analysts across eight countries.
+- Comprehensive research and local knowledge; nearly 100 dedicated portfolio managers and analysts across eight locations.

 Total return assumes reinvestment of income.